discretize/discretize-guides/builds/elementalist/power-weaver/index.md

 **Step 4: Glyph of Storms and Fiery Greatsword**

 Lastly, we will try to improve our burst damage significantly by using <Skill name="firestorm" profession="bundle" /> and <Skill name="glyphofstorms" /> in <Skill name="airattunement" /> at the start of the fight or slightly before the fight starts.
-They are also great to cast at the beginning of a new phase if they are off-cooldown.
+They are also great to cast at the beginning of a new phase if they are off-cool down.

 - Both of these skills can be cast shortly before the fight starts as their effects will persist.
 - <Skill name="glyphofstorms" /> will be used in <Skill name="airattunement" />.
 This skill can also be quite useful in <Skill name="earthattunement" /> outside of boss fights to inflict <Condition name="Blinded" /> on multiple enemies.
-- If a Mistlock Signularity is present, you can cast <Skill name="conjurefierygreatsword" /> there to have another one during the fight.
-Otherwise you can cast it before a boss or on the way to the boss as it is also great for mobility.
+- If a Mistlock Singularity is present, you can cast <Skill name="conjurefierygreatsword" /> there to have another one during the fight.
+Otherwise, you can cast it before a boss or on the way to the boss as it is also great for mobility.
 Use <Skill name="firestorm" profession="bundle" />, then drop it and use <Skill name="glyphofstorms" />.

 </Card>